asyncapi/website/pages/blog/websocket-part2.md

 AsyncAPI allows you to provide payload information in different schema formats.
 The default format is AsyncAPI Schema that is a superset of JSON Schema.
 You can use others too, like Avro, for example.

 From the AsyncAPI document point of view, the most important is that you can reuse schemas.
-In other words, instead of providing data directly to the **payload** object, you can **$ref** them from **components.schema** or even an external document.
+In other words, instead of providing data directly to the **payload** object, you can **$ref** them from **components.schemas** or even an external document.
 Just DRY, right?

 The rest, I would say, has nothing to do with AsyncAPI itself.
 How you structure schemas depends on you and the schema format that you use.
 It is why the next sections of my article describe something specific, not for the AsyncAPI itself but rather JSON Schema.